Municipal Incorporation Process for Okanagan Falls

 Engagement summary

-In 2025, residents of the Okanagan Falls community voted for incorporation (to become a new municipality).
-The next step in the incorporation process is a decision to issue Letters Patent for a new municipality.
-Work is continuing toward this.
+In March 2025, residents of the Okanagan Falls community voted for incorporation (to become a new municipality).
+The Province issued the Letters Patent for the new municipality in June 2026.

 Read the March 22, 2025 news release